Sascha Meinrath: Career

 In 2004 Meinrath worked as a policy analyst for Free Press, a national media reform organization.
 In 2007 he moved to Washington, D.C., to become the Research Director of the Wireless Futures Program at the New America Foundation.
 He launched the Open Technology Institute at New America Foundation in 2008, and became a Vice-President at New America and a co-founder of the Future of War Initiative.
 He is a professor at Pennsylvania State University.

 Meinrath launched the Open Technology Institute at the New America Foundation in 2008.

 As of 2020, Meinrath serves on the board of Defending Rights & Dissent, the American Indian Policy Institute, Metamesh Wireless Communities, Brave New Software Foundation, and the Acorn Active Media Foundation.

 Commotion Wireless

-Commotion is an open source “device-as-infrastructure” communication platform that integrates users’ existing cell phones, Wi-Fi enabled computers, and other wireless-capable devices to create community- and metro-scale, peer-to-peer communications networks.
+Commotion was an open source “device-as-infrastructure” communication platform that promised to integrate users’ existing cell phones, Wi-Fi enabled computers, and other wireless-capable devices to create community- and metro-scale, peer-to-peer communications networks.
 Commotion was deployed with Occupy DC as well in the aftermath of Hurricane Sandy.

+After an initial flurry of attention, the project did not prove sustainable.
+The code development profiles for the project have not been updated since 2016, and the project's website has been offline since approximately September 2024.